-We have the pleasure of speaking with Takia “Tizzi” Green, the director of the new documentary series Word Warriors III starring Malcolm Jamal Warner, which was released on Juneteenth (June 19th).
-World Warriors III explores the circumstances of young African-African men who are poets, activists, and educators, along with the concept of using one’s words a weapon compared to guns and violence.
+We have the pleasure of speaking with Takia “Tizzi” Green, the director of the new documentary series Word Warriors III, starring Malcolm Jamal Warner, which was released on Juneteenth (June 19th).
+Word Warriors III explores the circumstances of young African-African men who are poets, activists, and educators, as they explore the concept of using one’s words a weapon instead of guns and violence.

-The men featured in the film spoke wisdom from a historical point of view as they played a role in the Civil Rights Movement and fighting racial injustice using their words as weapons.
-Word Warriors III is not your ordinary documentary; it is a call for action to end the cyclical epidemic of self-destruction that has been attacked out people of color, black men in particular.
+A number of the men featured in the film spoke wisdom from a historical point of view, as they played a role in the Civil Rights Movement and have long-standing experience with fighting racial injustice by using their words as weapons.
+Word Warriors III is not your ordinary documentary; it is a call for action to end the cyclical epidemic of self-destruction that has been used against people of color and black men in particular.

 Word Warriors III is a documentary that highlights the power of words.
 We often use the word as a source of healing by using our words as a weapon of peace vs. guns and violence.
 Harmful disparities that affect the African American communities such as an unjust criminal justice system, lacking educational system, poverty, police brutality, senseless murders,